Find out about your options to study German at the University of Sheffield.

 - German languages & culture, a second language & culture, and a non-language subject

-If you have some experience of modern language learning, you can take German language & culture modules either as part of your degree (unrestricted modules) or alongside your degree (not-for-credit modules).
+If you have some experience of modern language learning, you can take German language and culture modules either as part of your degree (guided module choice) or alongside your degree (not-for-credit modules) as an extra-curricular activity.
+Please follow the link below for more information on how this works:

 Postgraduate research students can study German modules on a not-for-credit basis alongside their research.
 These may be included in your Doctoral Development Programme (DDP) portfolio if relevant to your doctoral research and/or career development.